-Undergraduate students wishing to register for Summerterm courses (including on-line and hybrid courses) must register by using APR 2.0
+Undergraduate students wishing to register for Summerterm courses (including on-line courses) must register by using APR 2.0

-- If you sign up for a payment plan or make payment in full by May 28th, you will receive a $100.00 discount that will be applied towards your summer tuition.
+- If you sign up for a payment plan or make payment in full by (date: TBA), you will receive a $250.00 discount that will be applied towards your summer tuition.
 Your payment contract would be as followed based on a one unit undergraduate course:

 4/25 Payment 5/25 Payment 6/25 Payment

-Students are encouraged to advance register between Wednesday, April 18 - Friday, May 30, 2014, to ensure course availability.
+Students are encouraged to advance register between (dates: April 17th - April 28th), to ensure course availability.
 Financial aid and loan applications should be submitted well in advance of the first day of classes.
-Students may also register the first day of classes (June 3rd), but should be aware that courses with fewer than five students likely will be cancelled.
+Students may also register through 4:30pm on May 31st, but should be aware that courses with fewer than five students will be cancelled.
 Special program and independent study students must follow the special registration instructions associated with their programs of study.

 Payments may be made by cash, check, on-line or via the payment plan set up by Student Financial Services.
 A handling fee will be assessed for on-line payments.
 Financial aid applicants must complete all necessary paperwork before the May 28th deadline and be certified eligible for the discount to apply.